Cogniscape stores semantic descriptions of what happened in your codebase — never the code itself.

 | Diff / changed files content | No | Never captured |

-| Raw webhook payload | No | Excluded by _ALWAYS_NOISY_FIELDS |
+| Raw event payload | No | Always excluded |

 Review and comment events